vaijanathwale/ai-resume-matcher/README.md

 Recruiters checking candidate-job match
 Career guidance and resume optimization tools

-📌 Future Enhancements (Optional)

-OpenAI-powered advanced AI suggestions
-Resume section-by-section breakdown
-Visual skill graphs
-Live job description scraping
-Export report as PDF
-Deployment on Streamlit Cloud / Render

 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repo and submit a pull request.

-⭐ If you like this project, give it a star!
-Your support motivates the development of more AI tools.